kkdey/CountClust/README.md

 RNA-seq expression data using grade of membership models. *PLoS Genetics*  **13**: e1006599

 Taddy M (2012).
-On Estimation and Selection for Topic Models. *AISTATS, JMLR* W\&CP 22.
+On Estimation and Selection for Topic Models. *AISTATS, JMLR* 22.

 ## Installation